 A2: specify: ………………….

-If there is difference between the provided answer and the “mark” provided in A1, the data collector needs to clarify the actual usefulness of the services and if required, revise the answer to A1.
+If there is a difference between the provided answer and the “mark” provided in A1, the data collector needs to clarify the actual usefulness of the services and, if required, revise the answer to A1.

-To assess the average Benefit Score (i.e. the indicator’s value), sum up all the marks and divided them by the number of responses.
-For example, 3060 / 360 = Benefit Score 8.5, indicating a high usefulness of the provided services.
+To assess the average Benefit Score (i.e. the indicator’s value), sum up all the marks and divide them by the number of responses.
+For example, 3060 / 360 = Benefit Score 8.5, indicating high usefulness of the provided services.

 1) Ensure that the data collectors have the same understanding of what each of the 1-10 marks mean (practice with lots of different examples) and are able to explain it to the respondents in the same way.